yingyang0729/Yang_Ying_ChatApp/README.md

 # MMED3014-Chat Application

+TODO: The repo is for MMED3013-Chat App, which is finished by Ying Yang.
+In the repo, it contains all files.
 This is a real-time chat application built with Node.js, Express, Vue, and Socket.IO.
-It allows users to join chat rooms and communicate with each other in real time.

-## Features
+## Installation
-- Join chat rooms with unique room IDs
+TODO: In the set up processing, it uses visual code for Node.js, Socket, Express and Vue and find ways on [W3Schools](https://www.w3schools.com/).

-- Send and receive messages in real time
+During the processing of creating the CSS animation, Ying Yang checks many information.
+Those references include:[CSS Animation from Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations), [Learn CSS Animation In 15 Minutes](https://www.youtube.com/watch?v=YszONjKpgg4&t=652s), [How To Create Performant CSS Animations](https://www.youtube.com/watch?v=4PStxeSIL9I).
+Ying Yang learns from it and changes those code to use.
-- User registration and login
+## Usage

-## Getting Started
+TODO: The repo is for MMED3014 Authoring 4.

-### Prerequisites
+## Contributing
-Node.js and NPM (Node Package Manager) installed on your system.
+The contributor is Ying Yang.

-### Installation
+## History

 1. Clone the repository to your local machine:
 ```
 git clone https://github.com/your-username/live-chat-app.git